- Emma Nuttall

 Are there any barriers or procrastination triggers you can identify and how can you remove them or prevent them from holding you back?
 If, and when, procrastination does rear it's ugly head, revisit your values again to reinforce your intrinsic drivers.

 Boost motivation by rewarding yourself once you have successfully achieved each goal, whether big or small.
-When attempting health goals, consider non-food related rewards such as a new audiobook, DIY facemask or a walk along the beach.
+When attempting health goals, consider non-food related rewards such as a new audiobook, a facial or a walk along the beach.

 No goal is worth compromising your health for, so being realistic also means not pushing yourself too hard.
 A healthy, happy life requires balance.
 Growth should never equal burnout.

 It is important to enjoy the process as you work towards your goals.
 Appreciate your life where you are right now, rather than waiting for future happiness to suddenly strike once your goal is complete.
-Practice self-compassion when you have a set-back or when life gets in the way, then pick up where you left off.
 Watch yourself grow as you work towards your big vision and enjoy each step of the journey.